BravoCon 2023: Everyone Who Will Be in Las Vegas!

 Bravo, Bravo, f**king BravoCon is almost here!

-The fan convention for all things Bravo returns to Las Vegas this November -- and ET has all the details of what fans can expect (so far), plus how to get their hands on tickets.
+The fan convention for all things Bravo returns to Las Vegas this November -- and ET has all the details of what fans can expect (so far).
+The three-day event is completely sold out!

 BravoCon’s star-studded events, exclusive panels and interactive experiences kick off on Friday, Nov.
 3, at the Caesars Forum, running through Sunday, Nov.
 5. Bravo promises the 2023 convention will "take over" Caesars with more than 150 Bravolebrities already confirmed to attend the larger-than-life weekend.